 I could also see that we need a world in which children and families need to be holistically understood, and where a young person's worth is not defined by a narrow version of success.

 So, with many late nights and very early get-ups, piece by piece, my mission has been clarified, the private practice has been built and my work continues to evolve.
-Although it has been up and running for nearly ten years now, in many ways, I am just getting started.
+Although it has been up and running for more than a decade now, in many ways, I am just getting started.

 The overarching intentions of my work are: